-Your employees are central to the fight against cyber attacks.
-In the last few years, hackers have leveraged phishing campaigns and other socially engineered scams to successfully trick employees into inadvertently performing tasks on behalf of the fraudster.
+Your employees are central to the fight against cyberattacks.
+Hackers often leverage socially engineered scams to gain access to sensitive information and successfully trick employees into inadvertently performing tasks on behalf of the fraudster.

-These tricks are wrapped up in phishing emails, stolen credentials, social media scams, Business Email Compromise (BEC) scams, and so on.
+These tricks are wrapped up in fraudulent emails, stolen passwords, social media scams, Business Email Compromise (BEC) scams, and so on.
 Accidental Breaches are also a common form of data exposure.
-Whether accidental or deliberate, both cause an organisation embarrassment, costs to rectify, and place them into non-compliance with regulations.
+Whether accidental or deliberate, both cause an organisation embarrassment, costs to rectify and place them into non-compliance with regulations.

-The fight against data breaches and other IT security issues must be performed on both fronts to mitigate insider and external threats.
-In 2022, make sure your organisation builds a culture where employees understand how security events happen and how to prevent them from harming your company.
+The fight against hacking must be performed on both fronts to mitigate insider and external threats.
+In 2023, make sure your organisation builds a culture where employees understand how security events happen and how to prevent them from harming your company.
 Build a human firewall based on well-educated employees and your staff will be less likely to pull the security trigger and become your best defence.

 3. Automate Your Security Awareness Training